 Browser Compatibility Issue

 Considering the increasing number of browsers, modern devices, and technologies, you can’t be 100% sure it will work on all the OS/browsers.
-If your application is cross-platform supported, then you can expect issue like:
+If your application is cross-platform supported, then you can expect issues like:

-- Certain functionality doesn’t function appropriately in particular browser
+- Certain functionality doesn’t function appropriately in a particular browser

 - Page broke on a specific version